patrickhuber/go-echo/README.md

 # go-echo

-a simple server that echos the request, env vars and headers used for debugging reverse proxies and container environments
+a simple server that echos the request, env vars, arguments and headers.
+It is used for debugging reverse proxies and container environments.